polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/interact.md

 ![Balance Transfer](assets/tutorials/first-chain/apps-transfer.png)

-If everything went successfully, you should see some popup notifications claiming "Entrinsic Success", and of course Charlie's balance will increase.
+If everything went successfully, you should see some popup notifications claiming "Extrinsic Success", and of course Charlie's balance will increase.

 ## Next Steps

 This is the end of your journey to launching your first blockchain with Substrate.

 You have launched a working Substrate-based blockchain, with an underlying cryptocurrency, attached a user interface to that chain, and made token transfers among users.
 We hope you'll continue learning about Substrate.